Alignak-monitoring/alignak/doc/source/11_integration/nagvis.rst

 NagVis configuration
 ---------------------

-Nagvis needs to know where the Shinken Livestatus API is hosted.
+Nagvis needs to know where the Alignak Livestatus API is hosted.

 In NagVis configuration file ''/etc/nagvis/nagvis.ini.php'':